CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 .. note::
     :py:mod:`andes.main.run` can accept multiple input files for multiprocessing.
-    They can passe through the first positional argument as a list of strings.
+    They can be passed as a list of strings to the first positional argument.

 Passing options
 ...............